 Generated columns can occur anywhere in the table definition.
 Generated columns can be interspersed among ordinary columns.
-It not necessary to put generated columns at the end of the list of columns in the table definition, as is shown in the examples above.
+It is not necessary to put generated columns at the end of the list of columns in the table definition, as is shown in the examples above.

 Generated columns may not have a default value (they may not use the "DEFAULT" clause).
 The value of a generated column is always the value specified by the expression that follows the "AS" keyword.

 Generated columns may not be used as part of the PRIMARY KEY.
 (Future versions of SQLite might relax this constraint for STORED columns.)

 The expression of a generated column may only reference constant literals and columns within the same row, and may only use scalar deterministic functions.
 The expression may not use subqueries, aggregate functions, window functions, or table-valued functions.